Poster A: Materials Poster B: Processing Poster C: Properties

 Nicolette P Brossard, Penn State DuBois

-The purpose of this research is to investigate microstructural mechanisms operative under isostatic pressing and proprietary heat treatments that can help achieve near wrought density and improved mechanical properties of a low alloy nickel molly steel powdered metal processed by micro-Ingot double press double sinter (MI-DPDS) route.
-Specifically, porosity, density, fatigue life, transverse rupture strength and hardness are evaluated and compared.
-Cross sectional porosity mapping of sintered compacts conducted using scanning electron microscopy show regions close to the edges of the sample had low porosity while the center region had relatively higher porosity in MI-DPDS.
+The purpose of this research is to investigate microstructural and me-chanical mechanisms operative under hot isostatic pressing (HIP) and mi-cro-ingot double press double sinter (MI-DPDS).
+These processing tech-niques can help achieve higher density, minimize the size and number of porosities, and thus improve mechanical properties in a low alloy nickel molybdenum steel powdered metal.
+Specifically, density, porosity, hard-ness, transverse rupture strength, and fatigue life are evaluated and compared at different stages of these processing applications.
+Cross sec-tional porosity mapping of sintered compacts conducted using optical microscopy shows regions close to the edges of the sample had lower porosity and higher density while the center region has relatively higher porosity and lower density in MI-DPDS.
+After the sintered compacts were HIPed the same trend was seen with further development in reduced pore size, and unique instances of grouping of porosities was observed.
 With higher density, mechanical properties of the material are improved.
-We attempt to analyze, quantify and report underlying microstructure property relationships and the size evolutions of the porosity throughout the sample under different processing conditions that affectively enable the sample to reach close to wrought density as well as increase its mechanical properties.
+We attempt to analyze, quantify and report underlying microstructure property relationships and the size evolutions of the porosity throughout the sample at each stage of processing that affectively enable the pow-der metal compacts to reach a higher density, as well as increase its me-

 200 - A Modified 7068 Aluminum Alloy Designed for Laser Powder Bed Fusion